Find out tubal reversal is right for you

 What are the other options if you are not a candidate for tubal reversal?

-The alternative to a tubal ligation reversal is in vitro fertilization (IVF), and depending on the type of tubal reversal that you had done, this may provide a higher chance of success without the need of surgery.
-This involves taking medications to stimulate your ovaries to produce eggs which are then fertilized by your partner’s sperm and placed in the uterus.
+The alternative to a tubal ligation reversal is in vitro fertilization (IVF), and depending on the type of reversal that you had done, this may provide a higher chance of success without the need of surgery.
+This involves taking medications to stimulate your ovaries to produce eggs.
+Next your partner’s sperm fertilizes the eggs and we place the resulting embryos in the uterus.
 IVF is a less invasive option that results in a shorter average time to pregnancy, as well as a lower risk of ectopic pregnancy.